tortxof/rc-club-members/README.md

 file.
 We will connect it to our app container later using the `--volumes-from` command line option.

 Now let's clone the git repository.
-This can be done in the home directory.
-It will not be needed once everything is up and running.
+This directory will be bound to the app container.

     git clone https://github.com/tortxof/rc-club-members.git